To clarify, FETAL TRAUMA is not the same as FETAL ALCOHOL SYNDROME, although they both identify effects from a fetus’s environment in utero.

 #2 Chaos outside of the womb affects children in utero.

 Unborn babies feel the stress their mothers feel.
 Not only that, they feel what is going on in their mother’s world.
-If she lives in world of contention, arguments, financial stress, abuse, drug use, fear, and so on, they pick up on these things too.
+If she lives in a world of contention, arguments, financial stress, abuse, drug use, fear, and so on, they pick up on these things too.
 Unhealthy environments can impair or stunt the development of the brain and his or her sense of safety and self-worth.
 The baby is more likely to be born anxious, insecure, and mentally underdeveloped.

 #3 Trauma can be an inherited condition.

 Stavros continues, “Recent studies indicate that trauma resides in the DNA, allowing mental disease and behavioral disorders to be passed down for generations.”
-I have actually studied this for years, and I love that science is now being able to prove that intense emotions are inherited from our ancestors like personality traits, handedness, and eye color.
+I have actually studied this for years, and I love that science is now able to prove that intense emotions are inherited from our ancestors like personality traits, handedness, and eye color.
 (Discover Magazine wrote a great article about inheriting conditions and emotions from your ancestors through DNA cells.
 I highly recommend it.)

 Now how does adoption relate to all of this information?

 We also need to acknowledge how the feelings a birth mother has for herself and her unborn child will affect her child.
 Again from Stavros: “Surprisingly, babies are also able to sense a disconnection or lack of acceptance from their mother while in the womb—leading to attachment issues and developmental trauma down the road.”
-Not all birth mothers experience a sense of disconnection or a lack of acceptance of their child while in the womb; however, all adopted children recognize either consciously or subconsciously that they have been separated from their biological mother.
+Not all birth mothers experience a sense of disconnection or a lack of acceptance of their child while in the womb; however, many adopted children recognize either consciously or subconsciously that they have been separated from their biological mother.
 This itself creates trauma.
 He continues, “Without the biological connection to their mother, even newborns can feel that something is wrong and be difficult to soothe as a result.”

 Fear and misunderstanding often keep this a taboo subject.
-In my opinion, this topic needs to be discussed more in our adoption communities, so that we can understand and address it.
+In my opinion, this topic needs to be discussed more in our adoption communities so that we can understand and address it.

 In the past, separation trauma or attachment issues were only acknowledged if a child was adopted at an older age.
 It is easy to see if a child has more time to bond and be comforted by a birth mother, the likelihood of separation trauma increases.
 For years, this meant adoption caseworkers and communities did not associate separation trauma or mental underdevelopment or attachment issues with children placed for adoption at birth.